Sri Aurobindo: Education in England (1879–1893)

 By 1889, Manmohan had determined to pursue a literary career, and Benoybhusan had proved himself unequal to the standards necessary for ICS entrance.
 This meant that only Aurobindo might fulfill his father's aspirations, but to do so when his father lacked money required that he study hard for a scholarship.
 To become an ICS official, students were required to pass the competitive examination and study at an English university for two years under probation.
 Aurobindo secured a scholarship at King's College, Cambridge, under the recommendation of Oscar Browning.
 He passed the written ICS examination after a few months and ranked 11th out of 250 competitors.
 He spent the next two years at King's College.
 Aurobindo had no interest in the ICS and came to the horse-riding practical exam purposefully to disqualify him for the service.In 1891, Sri Aurobindo also felt that a period of great upheaval for his motherland was coming in which he was destined to play an important role.
 He began to learn Bengali and joined a secret society, romantically named 'Lotus and Dagger', where the members took an oath to work for India's freedom.

 The Maharaja of Baroda, Sayajirao Gaekwad III, was travelling in England.
-Cotton secured him a place in Baroda State Service and arranged for him to meet the prince.
+Cotton secured Aurobindo a place in Baroda State Service and arranged for him to meet the prince.
 He left England for India, arriving there in February 1893.
 In India, Krishna Dhun Ghose, who was waiting to receive his son, was misinformed by his agents from Bombay (now Mumbai) that the ship on which Aurobindo had been travelling had sunk off the coast of Portugal.
 His father died upon hearing this news.

-Baroda and Calcutta (1893–1910)
+Career in Baroda and Political Involvement (1893–1910)

 In Baroda, Aurobindo joined the state service in 1893, working first in the Survey and Settlements department, later moving to the Department of Revenue and then to the Secretariat, and much miscellaneous work like teaching grammar and assisting in writing speeches for the Maharaja of Gaekwad until 1897.
 In 1897, during his work in Baroda, he started working as a part-time French teacher at Baroda College (now Maharaja Sayajirao University of Baroda).
 He was later promoted to the post of vice-principal.
 At Baroda, Aurobindo self-studied Sanskrit and Bengali.